gdold/WordleBot/README.md

 ## Installation

-Download this repo.
+`pip install wordlesolver`

-To install, run `python setup.py install`
+Or, download this repo and run `python setup.py install`

 ## Usage

 WordleBot installs as a python library and a console script.
-You can call it direct from the command line (optionally specifying the wordle number, a 5-letter word, or `random`):
+You can call it direct from the command line (with the commands `wordlebot` or `wordlesolver`), optionally specifying the wordle number, a 5-letter word, or `random`:

     $ wordlebot
     WordleBot 🤖 210 4/6